premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

 - A mistake made by a programmer during coding is called an `Error`.
-- An error found during the testing phase is called a `Bug`.A `Bug` is the result of a coding `Error`.
+- An error found during the testing phase is called a `Bug`.
+A `Bug` is the result of a coding `Error`.
 - A `Defect` is a condition in a software product which does not meet a software requirement.
-Defect is an error in coding or logic that causes a program to malfunction or to produce incorrect/unexpected result.
+A defect is an error in coding or logic that causes a program to malfunction or to produce an incorrect /unexpected result.
 This could be hardware, software, network, performance, format, or functionality.
 - A `Defect` does not necessarily mean there is a Bug in the code, it could be a function that was not implemented but defined in the requirements of the software.
 - When a defect reaches the end customer it is called a `Failure`.